Primo Water (PRMW) vs. Its Rivals Head to Head Comparison

 |2.43

-This table compares Primo Water and its competitors top-line revenue, earnings per share (EPS) and valuation.
+This table compares Primo Water and its peers revenue, earnings per share (EPS) and valuation.

 |Gross Revenue